pulumi/docs/content/blog/build-publish-containers-iac/index.md

 #### Ensure Your GCR Registry is Ready

-Google Cloud automatically provisions a managed project-wide registry as we need it.
-To ensure our GCP registry is ready, we simply allocate a registry object, and then fetch the autogenerated repository URL that we can use for images:
+Google Cloud automatically provisions a managed project-wide registry as needed.
+To ensure our GCP registry is ready, we allocate a registry object, and then fetch the autogenerated repository URL that we can use for images:

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}